kwypchlo/portal-metrics/README.md

 lines, which means the process will go much faster.

 Once the processing is complete, one tarball for each server will be downloaded which contains aggregated statistics about the server.
+These will go into the 'data/servers' folder.

 ## Merging the tarballs